-Chole district in the west.
-The altitude of the woreda is ranging from 1400 and 2500 meters above sea level.
+The Aseko district in the north borders the second Gololcha district, the Amigna district in the south, the Shenan Kolu district in the east and the Chole district in the west.
+The altitude of the woreda ranges from 1400 to 2500 meters above sea level.
 Generally, the district has a total area of 178,102 hectares and is classified into two agroecologies, the midland and the lowland, with a share of 25% and 75%, respectively.
-The average temperature of the district is 35˚C and the average rainfall is 900 mm/year.
+The average temperature of the district is 35˚C, and the average rainfall is 900 mm/year.
 The main rainy season of the district is in April, May, June, July, August and September.
 The soil type of the district is silt and sandy soil.
-Major crops produced in the district include Coffee, Maize, Sorghum, Teff and Groundnut (GWoA, 2022). of the study area is shown in 1.
+Major crops produced in the district include Coffee, Maize, Sorghum, Teff and Groundnut.
+(GWoA, 2022).
+The location of the study area is shown in Figure 1.

-Figure of study area
+Figure 1.
+Skeck of the study area

 Source: GIS shape file of Ethiopian administrate map